freecityhacks/fch-docs/README.md

 ## Our Activities

-On a simple note, we plan, organize, and facilitate tech meetups, workshops and festivals that promote community-driven education, peer-to-peer collaboration, as well as provide a convenient avenue for the seamless networking among enthusiasts and professionals alike within the tech industry.
+On a simple note, we plan, organize, and facilitate tech meetups, workshops and festivals that promote community-driven education, peer-to-peer collaboration, as well as provide a convenient avenue for seamless networking among enthusiasts and professionals alike within the tech industry.
 All our events are, therefore, well planned and structured to be of high quality, rich in content, experienced within a fun, secure, and inclusive environment, and uniquely identified by our signature hashtag *#AfricanTechFun*.

 Forwarding on the said vision, we are already working with the [Raspberry Pi Foundation](https://raspberrypi.org) to run two coder programs, [Raspberry Jam](https://raspberrypi.org/jam) and [CoderDojo](https://coderdojo.com), to support our collective learning and development.